AlternativeSoap/SoapsQuest/Objectives.md

 The `target` is a Minecraft entity type name in uppercase (like `ZOMBIE`, `SKELETON`, `CREEPER`, `BLAZE`, `ENDER_DRAGON`).

+Special filters:

-Use `ANY` to count kills of any mob type:
+- `ANY` — counts kills of any mob
+- `HOSTILE` — counts kills of hostile mobs only
+- `PASSIVE` — counts kills of passive mobs only

 ```yaml
 - type: kill